What is a notice of intent to offset? Why is the IRS taking your tax refund?

 - Unemployment overpayments

-- Federal agency non-taxes — These are also called non-tax debt receivables, and they include things like small business loans from the government.
+- Federal agency non-taxes — for instance, things like small business loans from the government.

 - Federal wages